IndexZer0/eloquent-filtering/README.md

 ],
 ```

-You can also set the `scoped` parameter to `true` if you want a required filter to only be required if its parent has been used.
+- Sometimes you may want a filter to be required **ONLY** if it's parent has been filtered.
+  - You can set the `scoped` parameter to `true` to achieve this.

 ```php
 public function allowedFilters(): AllowedFilterList